Interview with DET International Exchange Program Interns

 How did you find out about the Delta International Exchange program, and why did you join?

-How long is your internship at Delta, and where are you training?
+How long is your internship at Delta?

 What are your main roles as a Delta Thailand Intern, and what is the most interesting part of your work?